Voronenko/jumpbox/README.md

 You can reuse this playbook to create your own jump box bootstaping projects, and reuse the role to configure your environments quicker in secure way with ansible

+Acceptable for home / small team use.
+For enterprise use - make sure you understand what you do, as for your company you might need to follow different procedures.